HobbitQia/hobbitqia.github.io/_pages/about.md

 <!-- * Inference and Application of LLMs -->
 * Electronic Design Automation

-Feel free to contact me at hobbitqia@gmail or hobbitqia@zju.edu.cn if you’d like to chat!
+Feel free to contact me at hobbitqia@gmail.com or hobbitqia@zju.edu.cn if you’d like to chat!

 ## Education